Insights

 TL;DR

-- Coherent breathing = 5-second inhale + 5-second exhale (6 breaths per minute)—the rate where your HRV peaks and your parasympathetic nervous system activates
+- Coherent breathing = 5-second inhale + 5-second exhale (6 breaths per minute) - a pace associated with HRV resonance for many people

 - The 5-minute desk protocol: 30-second settle → 5 minutes of synchronized breathing → 30-second body scan

-- Measurable results: Wearables (Oura, Apple Watch, Garmin) show HRV gains within 3–5 days of consistent practice
+- Track gently: Wearables (Oura, Apple Watch, Garmin) can show HRV trends after consistent practice, but individual results vary

 - Why it beats box breathing or 4-7-8: Those techniques use arbitrary counts; coherent breathing syncs with your heart’s natural resonance frequency